 EDWARD G. HAPP

-Edward G. Happ is the Global CIO of the International Red Cross and Red Crescent Societies (www.ifrc.org), based in Geneva, Switzerland, and Chairman of NetHope (www.nethope.org), a U.S. based consortium of 39 leading international relief, development and conservation nonprofits focused on information and communications technology (ICT) and collaboration.
+Edward G. Happ is the retired Global CIO of the International Red Cross and Red Crescent Societies (www.ifrc.org), based in Geneva, Switzerland, and Co-Founder and former Chairman of NetHope (www.nethope.org), a U.S. based consortium of 49 leading international relief, development and conservation nonprofits focused on information and communications technology (ICT) and collaboration.

 He is the former Chief Information Officer at Save the Children (www.savethechildren.org), in Westport, CT.
 During his first year at Save the Children, in March 2001, he presented a paper to Cisco on “Wiring the Virtual Village,” which became the basis for NetHope.